ridhozhr10/digital-queue-system/docs/development-setup.md

 - `make compose-down`: To stop all services.
 - `make compose-logs`: To view the logs from all running services.
 - `make compose-ps`: To list the running Docker containers.
+- `make compose-rebuild`: To rebuild and start all services.

 After running `make compose-up`, the following services will be available: